 ON THIS PAGE: You will learn about the different types of treatments doctors use for people with Kaposi sarcoma.
 Use the menu to see other pages.

-For people with epidemic Kaposi sarcoma, antiretroviral treatment (ART) for HIV/AIDS is usually used before any other treatments to treat the tumor and reduce symptoms.
+For people with epidemic Kaposi sarcoma, antiretroviral treatment (ART) for human immunodeficiency virus (HIV) or acquired immune deficiency syndrome (AIDS) is usually used before any other treatments to treat the tumor and reduce symptoms.
 ART may be given by itself or in combination with chemotherapy (see below), depending on the spread of the disease and the person's symptoms.

 Rarely, ART can make preexisting infections and the Kaposi sarcoma worse.
 This reaction is called immune reconstitution inflammatory syndrome (IRIS).
 If symptoms get worse in the first few weeks after starting ART, talk with your doctor.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 Surgery may be performed by a surgical oncologist.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 Surgery is most useful when the lesions are located in a single area or a few specific areas.
 There are 2 types of surgical procedures used for Kaposi sarcoma:

 Curettage and electrodesiccation.
 During this procedure, the cancer is removed with a sharp, spoon-shaped instrument called a curette.
 The area can then be treated with electrodesiccation, which uses an electric current to control bleeding and destroy any remaining cancer cells.
 This procedure may leave a scar.